The Prettiest Star: Release and aftermath

 Despite its acclaim, the single sold fewer than 800 copies and failed to chart.
 Bowie later said, "I think a lot of people were expecting another 'Space Oddity'."
-With the assistance of Space Oddity photographer Vernon Dewhurst, he sent a promotional copy to French singer Sacha Distel, whose hit "Raindrops Keep Fallin' On My Head" was high in the charts, in hopes he would cover "The Prettiest Star", although he declined.
+With the assistance of Space Oddity's photographer Vernon Dewhurst, he sent a promotional copy to French singer Sacha Distel, whose hit "Raindrops Keep Fallin' On My Head" was high in the charts, in hopes he would cover "The Prettiest Star", although he declined.
 Two weeks after the single's release, Bowie and Angie married on 19 March 1970.
 When the single flopped, Mercury suggested he rerecord the Space Oddity track "Memory of a Free Festival" for release as his next single, although this also failed to chart.
 By April, he began recording his next studio album, the hard rock and heavy metal-influenced The Man Who Sold the World (1970).

 In subsequent decades, AllMusic's Ned Raggett opines that while "The Prettiest Star" itself does not stand as one of Bowie's best compositions, the recording itself is notable as the only properly recorded and released collaboration between Bowie and Bolan.
 The original mono single was included in the Sound + Vision box set in 1989 and on Re:Call 1, part of the Five Years (1969–1973) compilation, in 2015.
-A previously unreleased 1987 stereo mix by Tris Penna appeared on The Best of David Bowie 1969/1974 in 1997, the 2003 reissue of Sound + Vision, and the 2009 expanded edition of Space Oddity.
+An alternative mono mix, prepared for promotion in the US market by Tony Visconti but which went unused, was released for the first time in 2021 on the box set The Width of a Circle, along with a 2020 stereo mix of the original single by Visconti.
+A 1987 stereo mix by Tris Penna first appeared on The Best of David Bowie 1969/1974 in 1997, and was later included on the 2003 reissue of Sound + Vision and the 2009 expanded edition of Space Oddity.
 Apart from Bowie compilations, the original recording of "The Prettiest Star" was included on the 2002 career-spanning Bolan box set 20th Century Superstar, the 2007 compilation The Record Producers: Tony Visconti and the soundtrack of the 2005 film Kinky Boots.